 - Government and nonprofit accounting

-If your primary interest is taxation and IRS representation, the EA credential provides everything you need to build a successful tax practice.
-If you want a broader accounting career that includes auditing, financial reporting, or corporate finance leadership, the CPA is the better choice.
-Many tax-focused professionals find that the EA designation offers all the authority they need without the additional cost and time investment of CPA licensure.
+If your main interest is taxation and IRS representation, the EA gives you what you need to build a tax practice.
+If you want a broader accounting career that includes auditing, financial reporting, or corporate finance leadership, the CPA is the better fit.
+Many tax-focused professionals find the EA offers all the authority they need without the added cost and time of CPA licensure.

-Salary comparisons depend heavily on experience, location, specialization, and whether you work for a firm or run your own practice.
-Both credentials can lead to six-figure incomes with the right expertise and client base.
+Salaries depend on experience, location, specialization, and the type of practice you work in.
+Both credentials can reach six figures with the right expertise and client base.

-Keep in mind that CPAs invest significantly more in education (4-6 years of college plus $40,000-$100,000+) and time to obtain their license.
-When you factor in the return on investment (ROI), the EA credential often delivers comparable or superior value, particularly for those focused exclusively on tax practice.
-An EA who starts practicing 3-4 years earlier than a CPA candidate (due to no degree requirement) also gains valuable experience and earning years that compound over a career.
+CPAs invest much more up front: 4-6 years of college plus $40,000-$100,000+ in costs, and more time before licensure.
+Once you weigh the return on investment, the EA often delivers comparable or better value for people focused on tax practice.
+An EA who starts practicing 3-4 years earlier than a CPA candidate, thanks to no degree requirement, also banks earning years and experience that compound over a career.

-Yes, absolutely, and many tax professionals pursue this strategic combination.
-Holding both the EA and CPA credentials provides the broad accounting expertise and audit authority of a CPA with the deep tax specialization and federal IRS representation authority of an EA.
-This dual-credential status is particularly valuable in the following scenarios:
+Yes, and many tax professionals do.
+Holding both gives you the broad accounting expertise and audit authority of a CPA plus the deep tax specialization and federal IRS representation of an EA.
+The combination pays off in a few situations:

 - Running a full-service accounting practice that offers tax, audit, and advisory services

-- Specializing in tax controversy while maintaining audit clients
+- Specializing in tax controversy while keeping audit clients

 - Working at accounting firms that value both tax expertise and CPA licensure

-- Pursuing leadership roles that require comprehensive credentials
+- Pursuing leadership roles that call for broad credentials

-Some professionals obtain their EA first (since there are no education prerequisites) and then pursue the CPA later when they complete the 150 credit hour requirement.
-This allows them to start practicing and earning income while working toward the CPA license.
-Others earn their CPA first through traditional education pathways and add the EA to demonstrate specialized tax expertise to prospective clients.
+Some professionals earn the EA first, since it has no education prerequisites, then pursue the CPA once they finish the 150 credit hour requirement.
+That lets them start practicing and earning while they work toward the license.
+Others earn the CPA first through traditional education and add the EA to show clients their specialized tax expertise.

 Choose EA if:

-- You are passionate about tax law and IRS representation
+- You are drawn to tax law and IRS representation

-- You want to start practicing quickly (can be licensed within 6-12 months)
+- You want to start practicing quickly (licensure is possible within 6-12 months)

-- You want a cost-effective path to professional credentials (under $2,000 total)
+- You want a low-cost path to professional credentials (under $2,000 total)

 - You plan to focus on individual or business tax preparation and planning